davidjericho/humio-on-aarch64/README.md

 Don't reach out to CrowdStrike for support on this.
 This is purely an experiment in comparing architectures for efficiency and throughput, and just how low a machine I can get this to run on.

+I created this Dockerfile based on what I gleaned using alpine/dfimage and wagoodman/dive.

 If you want to find out more, visit https://www.crowdstrike.com/products/observability/falcon-logscale/